Passion of the People – 1.7.4

 For decades, we have been observing star after star disappearing from our sight, especially in metropolitan and sub-urban areas.
 The foggy light above an urban conglomerate is called “dome of light” or Urban Sky Glow.
 Vienna’s Sky Glow for instance represents 500 GWh per year.
 This amount of energy could supply 100,000 households per year with electricity.
 The costs amount to 100 million euros, and 100,000 tonnes of CO2 are generated due to cumulative urban light production here.

-The age of the LED—boon or burden?
+The Age of the LED: Boon or Burden?

 Around the turn of the millennium, the highly efficient LED lights were developed and further improved.
 LED technology has many advantages, such as precise light control, dimming capacity, spectrum modelling (various colour temperatures) and low energy consumption.
 But this energy efficiency encourages the wasteful and environmentally harmful use of artificial light.
 It leads to a paradox that we call “Rebound Effect”: Instead of generating the same amount of light with less energy thanks to LED and other inventions, more light is generated with the same amount of energy.
 Hence, we can observe that more and more light is now being generated for the same energy consumption.